 Endoderm: it forms the inner layer, like the digestive tract and organs.

-The process through which germ layers develop into the organs and tissues of the organism.
+Organogenesis is the process through which germ layers develop into the organs and tissues of the organism.

 Cells from germ layers become specific to form particular organs, such as the heart, lungs, and brain.

-Pregnancy is the most critical period in human development, normally ranging to about 40 weeks from the first day of the last menstrual period to childbirth.
+Pregnancy is the most important period in human development, normally ranging to about 40 weeks from the first day of the last menstrual period to childbirth.
 It is divided into three trimesters that have quite significant developmental milestones.

 The developments in this period are given below:

-Fertilization ensues, resulting in a zygote.
+Fertilisation ensues, resulting in a zygote.

 The zygote divides and is implanted in the uterine wall.